What do Respiratory Specialists do?

 When a patient presents with a respiratory problem, respiratory specialists can be called in to help.
 They may conduct a patient interview, perform some lung function tests, and order medical imaging studies to look inside the patient’s lungs to learn more about the patient.
 Respiratory specialists can use this information to make treatment recommendations, including both short and long-term plans for managing respiratory conditions.
 Treatments for apnea can include the use of CPAP machines or the administration of medications to control respiratory function.

-Acute and chronic conditions can be treated these medical professionals.
+Acute and chronic conditions can be treated by these medical professionals.
 They can also look after patients while they’re in the hospital, monitoring their lung function and implementing interventions if they’re needed or deemed necessary.
 Because intubation and anesthesia delivery can sometimes cause respiratory complications, respiratory specialists frequently visit patients after surgery.
 The specialist evaluates lung function, gives the patient advice on how to monitor and improve lung function, and ensures that any findings are documented for the patient’s file.